Porto-North-Portugal.com

 The gothic interior of the Matriz de Santa María Maior

-Chaves also makes for a pleasant base from which to explore the far north of Portugal and the Trás-os-Montes region.
-From Chaves you could take day trips to Peneda-Gerês National Park and Bragança.
-Closer are the spa towns of Vidago and Verin (in Spain), the Castelo de Monforte, or the balancing rock at Pedra Bolideira.
+Chaves also makes for a fine base from which to explore the far north of the country and the wider Trás-os-Montes region.
+The granite peaks of the Peneda-Gerês National Park lie a little over an hour to the west, and the hilltop citadel of Bragança is a similar distance to the east.
+Closer to hand are the elegant spa town of Vidago, its Spanish counterpart Verín just across the border, the ruined Castelo de Monforte, and the curious balancing rock at Pedra Bolideira.

 The map below shows the location of the best hotels and accommodation in Chaves.
 If you adjust the dates to your stay, it will display current prices and availability.